 There is immense power in convening women across the sector, whether in person or virtually, to share their stories of successes, challenges, and passion in the nonprofit sector.
-We hope our work is only the beginning of these conversations and convening.
+We thank all the women who participated in our research activities and hope our work is only the beginning of these conversations and convening.

 Gender plays a significant role in the nonprofit sector labour market, resulting in a feminization of the sector.
 Feminization occurs in two ways: with the labour force being women-majority and with traditional stereotypes of femininity being embedded within the sector’s narrative and structures.
 Stereotypes include dependent, nurturing, caring, emotional, inferior to masculinity, unintelligent, unskilled, and requiring guidance and monitoring, to name a few.
 In other words, the sector is the way that it is because of gender, it is not a fluke.
 This has critical implications for all workers in the sector.